HitMan1206/se_eportfolio_example/README.md

 ## Task
 If everything works try to write Tests for the Classes and Widgets.

-An example of possible Tests you can find here -> TODO
+An example of possible Tests you can find here -> https://github.com/HitMan1206/se_eportfolio_example